Who does what during a Belenios election ?

 The list output by this command must coincide with the one given by the administrator (maybe in a different order).

 Once the election is finished and validated, it is expected that the credential authority:

 - destroys the file

-creds.txt.
-Indeed, this file gives the link between a voter and his (encrypted) ballot.
-This link could compromise the vote secrecy in the long term, for instance if the encryption keys become too small for the computing power in the future (or if a quantum computer becomes available…)
+creds.json.
+Indeed, this file gives the link between a voter and their (encrypted) ballot.
+This link could compromise the vote secrecy in the long term, for instance if the encryption keys become too small for the computing power in the future (or if a quantum computer becomes available…).

 Instructions for the committee in charge of the election

 At the very least, the election committee visits the page of the election once it is open and checks that:

 the number of voters corresponds to the voter list;